 Shanghai World Financial Center

-492-meter tall Shanghai World Financial Center is located in Pudong District, Shanghai, and the fifth tallest in the country.
-It is a mixed-use building with hotels, conference rooms, offices, ground-floor shopping malls, and observation decks.
-The structure has 101 floors above the ground and three underground floors.
+The country serves as a mixed-use building with hotels, conference rooms, offices, ground-floor shopping malls, and observation decks.
+It has 101 floors above the ground and three underground floors.

 Wuhan Greenland Center

 Wuhan Greenland Center is a 476 metres tall skyscraper in Wuhan, China.
 The tower was originally planned to be 636 metres but it was redesigned mid-construction due to airspace regulations so that its height does not exceed 500 metres above ground level.